dojo-engineering/dojo-ios-sdk-drop-in-ui/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the ExampleSwift or ExampleObjc directory first.

 ## Requirements